bruor/3CXldap2json/README.md

 # 3CXjson2ldap
-Allows 3CX to query LDAP for CID lookup via CRM/JSON interface
+Allows 3CX to query LDAP for CID lookup via CRM/JSON interface, adapted from https://github.com/larsks/ldap2json

 I'm running this on linux for now, may move it to windows at some point.
 4 parts needed.